rockettheme/docs/Docs/hosting/hosting_providers.md

 So, if you are searching for a recommended Joomla hosting provider, or a good WordPress hosting solution, these companies are among the best options out there.

+>> Disclosure: We receive compensation from the companies whose products and/or services appear on this page.
+We review each company thoroughly and only accept the very best.
+We are independently owned and any opinions expressed here are our own.

 Arvixe
 -----